Gwgjnr/ms-2-Friends-Quiz/README.md

 - [Fontawesome](https://fontawesome.com/)

-  - The icons used on this quiz were found in Fontawesome.
+  - The icons used on the footer were taken from Fontawesome.

 - [Google DevTools](https://developer.chrome.com/docs/devtools/)

-  - Google DevTools was extensively used throughout the project for various styling, testing and debugging purposes.
+  - Google DevTools was used throughout this project for styling, testing and debugging purposes.

 - [Am I Responsive](http://ami.responsivedesign.is/)